Al Kathiri

-The Al Kathiri (الكثيري) also known as Alkaseri is a royal family that has had strong influence in the south of the Arabian Peninsula.
-It is one of the largest tribes of Banu Hamdan Hadramawt in eastern Yemen and Oman, with populations in Saudi Arabia, Qatar, United Arab Emirates, and East African countries such as Somalia and Kenya and Tanzania as well as Iran mainly concentrated in the most Arabic populated province of the country Khuzestan.
+The Al Kathiri (الكثيري) is an Arab tribe based in the south of the Arabian Peninsula.
+It is one of the largest tribes of Banu Quda'a who have alliance with Banu Hamdan of Hadramawt in eastern Yemen and Oman, with populations in Saudi Arabia, Qatar, United Arab Emirates, Indonesia, and East African countries such as Somalia, Kenya, and Tanzania as well as Iran mainly concentrated in the most Arabic populated province of the country Khuzestan.
+There are two tribes of Al Kathiri, one that allied with Banu Hamdan, and one that is allied with Banu Lam, which is descended from Tayy tribe.

-However, there are two tribes of Al Kathiri one is Banu Hamdan and one is Banu Lam tribe, which is descendant from Tayy tribe, is located in Najd - northern Saudi Arabia - Kuwait - Iraq, and branched to Al Kathran (الكثران), Al Mughira (المغيرة), Al Fadhuol (الفظول) and Al Dhafeer (الظفير).
+Genetic studies of haplogroup J1 L222.2 suggest that tribes from Quda'ah, including Al Kathiri, are more closely aligned with the Adnanites, challenging earlier claims of Qahtanite origins that arose during the early Islamic period.

 Al-Kathiri Family and Al-Kathiri Sultanate

-Al-Kathiri Family and the Al-Kathiri Sultanate formed a natural extension of Banu Hamdan since the pre-Islamic era till the near past.
-Therefore, the leadership inherited in them and molded them because of what they have touched on the ancestors of the top leadership, mastery and the presidency.
+Al-Kathiri Family and the Al-Kathiri Sultanate formed a natural alliance with Banu Hamdan and some other tribes since the near past.
 The Al Kathiri or Sultanate Al Kathiri extended to Dhofar and Shabwa in the east to the west and north into the Empty Quarter and south to the seashore of the Arabian Sea, particularly the city of Shahr.
 Most of the Hadhrami tribes were under the protection of Sultanate Al Kathiri, but there were some tribes that rebelled such as Alhmoum, Sheikh Al Amoudi and Yafa, however Sultanate was able to overcome these challenges.

 Sultanate Qu'aiti emerged at the beginning of the 19th century with the Britain support and shared Sultanate Alkatiri in ruling.
 The north and the east of Hadramout remained under the control of Alkathiri and the west became with Qu'aiti.
 The two Sultanates entered in long wars lasted for 100 years till they reconciled and signed a treaty under the superintendence of the British colonial in 1937 AD in the palace of the Sultan Al Kathiri in Seiyoun, Alkatiri's capital.
 Signing the agreements was attended too by other Hadhrami tribes such as Nahed, Awamer, Sei’ar and Alhmoum as well as Yafa tribe.

 As a result of these long years of wars to expand the influence and gain control, many of the stages and the details of Al Kathiri history and their Sultanate was hidden and did not stand out enough.